ItemConsulting/xp-highlight/README.md

     </pre>
     [/highlight]
     ```
- 6. The markup rendered on the page will now contain code highlighting
+ 6. The resulting web page will have box containing a highlighted code:
     ![Resulting code on webpage](./docs/demo.png)

 ## Deploying